bmrf/tron/README.md

 BACKGROUND:
 Why the name Tron?
 Tron "Fights for the Users."

-I got tired of running all these cleaners/scanners manually and decided to just automate everything, so this script automates a variety of tasks to clean up/disinfect Windows machines.
+I got tired of running these utilities manually and decided to just automate everything, so Tron basically automates a variety of tasks to clean up/disinfect a Windows machine.

-USAGE:
+USE:
 1. Boot into safe mode (with Network support is preferable).
-2. Keep everything together the way it was when you got it (should be Tron.bat and a '\resources' folder).
-Tron.bat is just a batch file that calls other commands/programs/scripts, and is pretty well commented so you can crack it open with a text editor and see what it's doing if you'd like.
-3. Copy the whole tron folder (Tron.bat and the \resources folder) to the target machine, and run Tron.bat as an ADMINISTRATOR.
+2. Copy tron.bat and the \resources folder to the target machine and run tron.bat as an ADMINISTRATOR.
+Tron will refuse to run if you don't do this.
-4. Wait anywhere from 3-10 hours (yes, it really does take that long).
+3. Wait anywhere from 3-10 hours (yes, it really does take that long).

-5. Default log file is at C:\Logs\tron.log
+By default the log file is at C:\Logs\tron.log

 Depending on how badly the computer is messed up, the script could take anywhere from 3 hour to 10 hours to run.
 I've personally observed times of about 3-7 hours.
 Basically set it and forget it.

-ADVANCED USAGE:
- - If you want to run Tron automatically (e.g. with zero prompts), run it from a command-prompt like this:

-       tron.bat --auto
-       tron.bat -a
+COMMAND-LINE USE:
+(all flags are optional and can be combined)

+ tron.bat [-a -c -d -p -r -s] | [-h]

+  -a  Automatic/silent mode (no welcome screen)
+  -c  Config dump (display current config.
+Can be used with other
+      flags to see what WOULD happen, but script will never execute if this flag is used)
+  -d  Dry run (run through script without executing any jobs) -h  Display help text
+  -p  Preserve power settings (don't reset power settings to default) -r  Reboot (auto-reboot 30 seconds after Tron completes) -s  Skip defrag (force Tron to ALWAYS skip Stage 5 defrag)

+CHANGE DEFAULTS (advanced):
+Defaults are always overridden by the command-line flags, but if you don't want to use the command-line and don't like Tron's defaults, you can edit the script and change the following default variables:

- - If you want to force Tron to ALWAYS skip defrag, regardless whether C:\ is an SSD or not, edit this line in the script to say "yes" instead of "no":
+  - To ALWAYS skip defrag, regardless whether C:\ is an SSD or not, change this line to read yes: set SKIP_DEFRAG=no
- -
-       set SKIP_DEFRAG=no

-  - To change log location, edit the script and edit these lines:
+  - To change log location, edit these lines: set LOGPATH=%SystemDrive%\Logs set LOGFILE=tron.log

-       set LOGPATH=%SystemDrive%\Logs
-       set LOGFILE=tron.log
+  - To configure post-run reboot, change this value (in seconds).
+0 disables auto-reboot: set AUTO_REBOOT_DELAY=0

+  - To always run automatically (no welcome screen), change this to yes: set AUTORUN=no

+  - To always do a dry run (don't actually execute jobs), change this to yes: set DRY_RUN=no

 OTHER:
 I try to keep everything updated.
 If you notice some of the packages are out of date (e.g. Java, which seems to update at the frequency of every 3 seconds), shoot me a message on reddit - I respond pretty quickly most days (<=6 hours), and can also be reached by email (listed above).